idoshamun/shamundev/src/content/blog/client-side-servering.md

 Custom endpoints empower developers with full control, useful for multi-platform applications.
 How does one invoke a Server Action from an Android app?
 And more importantly how do you make sure the contract doesn't change over time?

-## Vendor Lock

-Deploying Server Actions might initially be exclusive to Vercel, potentially creating a dependency on their ecosystem.
-Other providers may play catch-up, but with each nextjs update, the cycle repeats.

 ## Junior Developers

 While seasoned developers might navigate these complexities, newcomers could be unaware.